Much like everyone else, the Humboldt Bronco tragedy has weighed heavy on my mind.

-I am able to either see or relate my life – personally or someone I know and love – in some way to all the faces, names, stories and lives involved.
-It has created a web of emotion which I am struggling to escape from…it all stings in my heart for so many reasons!
+I can either see or relate my life – personally or someone I know and love – in some way to all the faces, names, stories and lives involved.
+It has created a web of emotion that I am struggling to escape from…it all stings in my heart for so many reasons!

 Breaking hockey’s most basic rule.

-It seems that every one of us have moved through the past few days breaking one of the games most basic rules.
-From an early age we are told to skate with our head up…but this weekend…we all skated through life with our heads down.
+It seems that every one of us has moved through the past few days breaking one of the game’s most basic rules.
+From an early age, we are told to skate with our heads up…but this weekend…we all skated through life with our heads down.

 Who could blame us?
 The news was simply too tragic for any of us to honestly comprehend.

 Today nobody worried about getting hit when they had their head down.
 Today we were all bigger than the game.
 Today when we spotted someone with their head down, we did the second most Canadian-thing I know…we immediately lined them up, kept our elbows down, dipped our shoulder and delivered a HUGE hug – both literally and figuratively of course.

 I have spent the past few days connecting with people and stories I hadn’t reflected upon in years.
 It warmed my heart in some small way to stroll down memory lane; I spent many hours growing up with my hockey family on the bus.